 - 1. English: 4 yrs. of English, which for us is: English I, English II, American Literature, and British Literature - 2.
 Mathematics: 3 yrs. of Mathematics, which for us is: Algebra I, Geometry, and Algebra II - 3.
 Natural Sciences: 3 yrs. of Science, which for us is usually: Physical Science, Biology, and Chemistry. - 4.
-Social Sciences: 3 yrs. selected from American History, World History, American Government, World Geography, Psychology, Economics, or other Social Science course. - 5.
+Social Sciences: 3 yrs. of Social Sciences, which could include: World Cultures, American History; World History, American Government, and Geography - 5.
 Foreign Language: 2 yrs. same Foreign Language. - 6.
 Plus 1 unit (year) selected from any of the above disciplines. - 7.
 Students must be ranked in the upper half of the senior class, or have an ACT of 20 or have a SAT of 950.